 A bursary, preferably for an undergraduate student, with a permanent address in Sabah, during their studies at St Peter’s.
 In the event that there are no students from Sabah studying at the college, the funds are used to support students studying History.

 The Scholarship provides opportunities for a graduate student to participate in outreach activities organised being organised in the Museum of Natural History and the Department of Pharmacology under the auspices of the University Museum and the Saturday Club Trust affiliated to the Sorrell Foundation.
 Applications are sought (from graduate students at all colleges) during Michaelmas term each year.

-Value: Full University and College Fees plus other financial support.
+Value: Full course fees plus other financial support.